 But if you can get them working to their strengths proportionally more of the time, this will engage and energize them ... just as it will do for you!

-I hope you enjoy this video from Marcus Buckingham as he introduces how he came to be so passionate about the Strengths movement.
+Enjoy this video from Marcus Buckingham as he shares how he came to be so passionate about the Strengths movement.